marcelo-ochoa/jsoncrack-docker-extension/README.md

 **Note**: Docker Extension CLI is required to execute above command, follow the instructions at [Extension SDK (Beta) -> Prerequisites](https://docs.docker.com/desktop/extensions-sdk/#prerequisites) page for instructions on how to add it.

-## Using JSON Crack Docker Extension
+## Using JSONCrack Docker Extension

 Once the extension is installed a new extension is listed at the pane Extension (Beta) of Docker Desktop.